rbrandao/heelflip/README.md

 ```
 ### Global Aggregations

-Once you have a JsonAgg object we can get global aggregations (min, max and sum) doing as follows:
+Once you have a JsonAgg object you can get global aggregations (min, max and sum) as follows:
 ```java
 IFieldAgg priceAgg = jsonAgg.getFieldAgg("price");
 popAgg.getMin(); // 3.07